Welcome To Sacramento Law Group LLP

 Mr. Garcia graduated cum laude from the University of Arizona College of Law earning a juris doctor degree and certificate in international trade and business law.
-While in Arizona Mr. Garcia served as an extern for the Honorable Eileen W. Hollowell in the United States Bankruptcy Court for the District or Arizona.
+While in Arizona Mr. Garcia served as an extern for the Honorable Eileen W. Hollowell in the United States Bankruptcy Court for the District of Arizona.
 Mr. Garcia also worked for a prominent consumer bankruptcy firm where he counseled clients and drafted bankruptcy petitions, schedules, and statements.

-If you are still searching for a bankruptcy attorney Sacramento Law Group would like to highlight a few points.
+If you are still searching for a bankruptcy attorney, Sacramento Law Group would like to highlight a few points.

-- Communication: We believe that clients should be able to frequently and easily communicate with their attorney.
+- Communication: We believe that clients should be able to frequently and easily communicate with their attorneys.
 Sacramento Law Group has implemented procedures to enhance attorney-client communication.
 If you can’t reach our attorney you will probably get a call back within the day.
 Why?
 When you can’t reach our bankruptcy attorney, Sacramento Law Group requires that he take time out of his day to respond to missed calls.

 - Customer Service: We believe in customer service.
 When you hire our attorney Sacramento Law Group believes that your satisfaction is a top priority.